What is a Celebrant?

 What I Do

 As a Celebrant I will be working with you to create a magical day.
-I create beautiful bespoke ceremonies with you and your style in mind.
+I create bespoke ceremonies with you and your style in mind.
 I will write your love story – a tale as special and unique as you are!
-I will help you pick beautiful readings and verses to compliment your ceremony along with enhancements like a hand-fasting ceremony, unity candle ceremony or ring warming ceremony.
-These enhancements are a lovely way to get your family involved in the day as well as making your ceremony even more special.
+I will help you pick beautiful readings and verses to compliment your ceremony along with enhancements like a handtying, unity candle ceremony or ring warming ceremony.
+These enhancements are a lovely way to get your family and friends involved in the day.

 As an Independent Celebrant, I cannot legally marry two people.
 All that this means is that after you’ve registered your intent to marry and been awarded your marriage licence, which everyone who wishes to be legally married has to do, you will return to the registry office for a brief formal visit where you and your witnesses will sign the licence instead of completing this step during your ceremony.
 This should not take more than twenty minutes.
 You can have your Celebrant led wedding ceremony with me before or after the legal signing, if you choose to be legally married that is, and have the celebration of your dreams.
 We can conduct a ceremonial signing for pictures as well.